mogtofu33/gitlab-ci-drupal/README.md

 When a test failed, a screen capture is recorded in the reports.

+### Deploy

+To deploy to an external server, you must implement your own solution.

+As per Drupal 8 good practices it is not meant to deploy any database, only the codebase.

+This project include a sample assuming you can ssh to a remote host.
+From this starting point, you can include any script to match your deploy process.

+For some examples, see the documentation: [https://docs.gitlab.com/ee/ci/examples/README.html](https://docs.gitlab.com/ee/ci/examples/README.html)

 ## Jobs detail

 Available stages on the pipelines are: